kikoalmela/microservices-mini-blog/README.md

 # Microservices Blog Concept

-Minimalist Blog with moderated comments, made for the sake of illustrating a microservices architecture with an event bus.
+Minimalist Blog with moderated comments, made for the sake of testing a basic microservices architecture with a custom and event bus.

+No database, data are stored in memory, so cleared every restart.

 ## Requirements
 Docker, Kubernetes and Skaffold have to be installed for local deployment.